 Currently AMPI supports the MPI-2.2 standard, with preliminary support for most MPI-3.1 features and a collection of extensions explained in detail in this manual.
 One-sided communication calls in MPI-2 and MPI-3 are implemented, but they do not yet take advantage of RMA features.
 Non-blocking collectives have been defined in AMPI since before MPI-3.0's adoption of them.
-Also ROMIO2 has been integrated into AMPI to support parallel I/O features.
+ROMIO (http://www-unix.mcs.anl.gov/romio/) has been integrated into AMPI to support parallel I/O features.